mayaculpa/veleda/README.md

 ## ⚠️⚠️⚠️ Current Development Status ⚠️⚠️⚠️

-In the current refactoring state it is recommended to follow the [core service documentation](./core/README.md).
+The stage of MVP (Minimal Viable Product) has been reached an can be tested on core.openfarming.ai.
+Future releases will be released on a separate domain.
+Data loss may still occur, but LEDs can be toggled, BME280 air sensor polled and the data queried.

+More information on the core web service can be found in its [documentation](./core/README.md).
 For a high-level overview, see the [Device Stacc post](https://hackernoon.com/device-stacc-a-reconfigurable-iot-platform-6j4e322p) on Hackernoon.

+A for-payment service will be provided (next to a free tier) once everything has settled more and I don't feel ashamed to ask for money.

 ## Roadmap ##